 - Nurse Educators earn an average of $77,360 annually and are urgently needed to fill the 7.9% vacancy rate due to lack of qualified candidates5

-Utica College's three online master's degrees in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.
+Utica College's three online master's degrees and post-master's certificates in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.

 Family Nurse Practitioner